cdl-geneseo/geneseo-dictionary/N/Nada.md

 # Nada

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Nada

 Created by  Tess Woitaszek, last modified by  Regina Fuller on Dec 14, 2020

 pronoun.
 Slang term for &quot;nothing&quot;, as derived from the Spanish word for &quot;nothing&quot;.
 Often used as a closing argument, &quot;Zip, zilch, nada!&quot; As of 2020, 34.6% heard / used the word frequently, 65.4% heard / used it on occasion, and 0% never heard it.(Woodard, N-R, 2020)